 In 2019, this law was updated to require physicians to provide a copy of the printed materials to the women on the day of the consultation if the woman lives less than 100 miles from the nearest provider or at least 2 hours before the abortion if a woman lives 100 miles or more from the nearest provider.

 The state-prepared materials must: (1) describe the anatomical and physiological characteristics of the fetus at two-week gestational increments, including the possibility of survival; (2) describe the medical risks associated with the procedure and with carrying a pregnancy to term; (3) state that medical assistance benefits may be available for prenatal care, childbirth, and neonatal care and that the "father" is liable for child support even if he has offered to pay for an abortion; and (4) provide a comprehensive list of public and private agencies and services, including adoption agencies, available to assist the woman through pregnancy, upon childbirth, and while the child is dependent or provide a toll-free 24-hour hotline that can be called to obtain such a list.
 If the woman chooses to review the materials, she may not obtain an abortion until at least 24 hours after she has been given the materials in person or 72 hours after the materials have been mailed to her.

 The state-prepared materials must be available on the state health department’s website.

 Texas requires a woman to wait at least 24 hours between the time she receives biased-counseling materials and when she can get an abortion procedure.
 If the woman lives fewer than 100 miles from the clinic, she must make two separate trips.
+If the woman lives farther than 100 miles from the clinic she must receive a written copy of the biased-counseling materials at least two hours before an abortion.
 Tex.
-Health & Safety Code Ann. §§ 171.011 to .016 (Enacted 2003, Last Amended 2011).
+Health & Safety Code Ann. §§ 171.011 to .016 (Enacted 2003, Last Amended 2019).